BSI-Bund/AliGn/README.md

 <b>Visual tool to explore, align and process measurement data</b>

+AliGn is a tool to visualize, align and crop measurement data that typically occur during side channel analysis.

-With AliGn, measurement data can be visualized, aligned and cropped.
-The main purpose of this tool is to prepare measurement data for further post-processing.
+The main purpose is to prepare measurement data for further post-processing.
 This usually requires well-aligned data in which the signal to be examined (or the starting point of the signal) must lie exactly on top of each other over several traces.
 The input for AliGn is data that consists of several measurement series and is to be aligned with each other.
-Various filters are available for this purpose which enable the detection of distinctive points for the alignment of the signal.
+Various filters are available that enable the detection of distinctive points for the alignment of the signal.
 The aligned and trimmed data can be exported in the original data format.

 <img src="doc/align_output.gif">

 ## Installation

+* download the latest relase [here](https://github.com/BSI-Bund/AliGn/releases)
+* run ```pip install <align-x.y.z-py3-none-any.whl>```
+* execute with ```align```
-Download newest relase [here](https://github.com/BSI-Bund/AliGn/releases), run ```pip install <align-x.y.z-py3-none-any.whl>```.
-Start by running ```align``` (Script that was installed by pip.
-Maybe you have to add the path of the script pip has installed to the systems PATH).
+* you may need to add the path of the script that pip installed to the systems PATH.

 Requires Python 3.9 or newer.

 ### Running in Virtual Environment

-Due to the many dependencies, it is recommended to use a virtual environment:
+Due to the many dependencies, it is recommended to use a virtual Python environment:

 ```
 pip install virtualenv
 python -m venv align_venv